vonglasow/atoum-documentation/source/en/written_help.rst

    ;

 .. important::
-   The \\ is not allowed before any functions to simulate because atoum take the resolution mecanisme of PHP's namespace.
+   The \\ is not allowed before any functions to simulate because atoum take the resolution mechanism of PHP's namespace.

 .. important::
    For the same reason, if a native function was already called before, his mocking will be without any effect.